andre-caldas/ParaCADis/src/scene_graph/README.md

 The scene tree is populated recursivelly.
 For each Container in the document, there shall be a corresponding ContainerNode in our scene.
-And for each non-container ExporterBase, there shall be a MeshNode.
+And for each non-container ExporterCommon, there shall be a MeshNode.